Skip to main content

 Intern Sharon Okolo presents her work at the event.

-This summer, IPH were proud to host an intern through the Health Data Science Black Internship Programme, an initiative designed to address the underrepresentation of Black people in health data science.
+This summer, the Institute of Population Health welcomed Sharon Okolo through the Health Data Science Black Internship Programme, an initiative designed to address the underrepresentation of Black people in health data science.

-Over the 8-week placement, intern Sharon Okolo contributed to the UNCOVER blood cancer project - led by Professor Catrin Tudur Smith (IPH) and Professor Andrew Pettitt (ISMIB) with Clatterbridge Cancer Centre.
-Alongside project work to explore the representativeness of blood cancer trial participants in England, Sharon took part in multi-disciplinary research team meetings, expert training sessions, networking opportunities, and career development support provided by HDRUK.
+Over the 8-week placement, Sharon contributed to the UNCOVER blood cancer project, which is led by Professor Catrin Tudur Smith (IPH) and Professor Andrew Pettitt (ISMIB) with Clatterbridge Cancer Centre.
+Alongside project work to explore the representativeness of blood cancer trial participants in England, she also took part in multi-disciplinary research team meetings, expert training sessions, networking opportunities, and career development support provided by HDRUK.

-Supported through the Faculty of Health Sciences’ Equality, Diversity, Inclusion & Wellbeing Budget, IPH funding and the COMET Initiative, the programme provided Sharon with invaluable experience while also strengthening our organisation through greater diversity, innovation, and fresh perspectives.
-We are proud to have taken part in this initiative and look forward to continuing our involvement in future cohorts.
+Supported through the Faculty of Health and Life Sciences’ Equality, Diversity, Inclusion and Wellbeing budget, IPH funding, and the COMET Initiative, the programme offered Sharon valuable experience while also contributing to the organisation through greater diversity, innovation, and new perspectives.
+Participation in this initiative reflects our commitment to supporting future cohorts and building an inclusive research environment.

 To learn more about the programme and its impact, visit HDR UK Black Internship Programme.